jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### Why can I no longer sign in to DevOps Services by using my Jazz ID?

-The goal for all IBM services is to provide access through a single IBM id.
 IBM DevOps Services, formerly known as JazzHub, initially required a Jazz ID to sign in.
-To move toward a single sign-on experience, DevOps Services now offers the following sign-in methods:
-IBM users can sign in with their IBM id, Jazz users must link their Jazz ID with an IBM id to sign in.
+To move toward the goal of a single sign-on experience for all IBM services through a single IBM id, DevOps Services now requires that Jazz users link their Jazz ID with an IBM id, and all web users must user their IBM id to sign in.

 <a name="git"></a>